Skip to content

 Conclusion

 FSMA 204 compliance is fundamentally a data engineering challenge.
 Supplier ingestion pipelines must transform fragmented, vendor-specific inputs into standardized, auditable KDE records while maintaining strict latency and integrity guarantees.
-By implementing normalized parsing, rigorous schema contracts, resilient error handling, and continuous quality monitoring, organizations eliminate manual reconciliation risks and build traceability systems that withstand regulatory scrutiny.
+By implementing normalized parsing, a versioned data contract, rigorous schema enforcement, resilient error handling, and continuous quality monitoring, organizations eliminate manual reconciliation risks and build traceability systems that withstand regulatory scrutiny.
 Automation at the ingestion boundary is not optional—it is the operational prerequisite for modern food safety compliance.